LaunchCodeEducation/lchs/src/chapters/databases-part2/db-setup.rst

    key, the cell's location, the number of mines in surrounding cells, whether the user has clicked the cell, and whether the cell contains a mine.

-This outline suggests at 2 tables in the database - one for a list of mines, and another for the cells on the game board.
+This outline suggests 2 tables for the database - one for a list of mines, and another for the cells on the game board.

 ``db_setup.py``
 ---------------